gitlabhq/omnibus-gitlab/doc/settings/logs.md

 ...
 ```

-Gitaly and Mattermost have different log directory configs:
+Gitaly has a different log directory config:

 ```ruby
 gitaly['configuration'] = {